stelar-eu/pyjedai-component/README.md

-# pyjedai-component
+# pyJedAI as a component
 Dockerized pyJedAI for integration into the KLMS.

 To build the docker image:
 ```